The Latest | India counts votes from a mega-election seen as a referendum on Modi

-NEW DELHI — (AP) — India on Tuesday started counting votes from its staggered, six-week election that was seen as a referendum on Prime Minister Narendra Modi's decade in power and was expected to give him a third term in office.
+NEW DELHI — (AP) — India started counting votes Tuesday from its staggered, six-week election that was seen as a referendum on Prime Minister Narendra Modi's decade in power and was expected to give him a third term in office.

-Exit polls by major television channels have projected a comfortable win for the Modi's Hindu nationalist Bharatiya Janata Party and its allies over a broad opposition alliance led by the Congress party and its main campaign leader, Rahul Gandhi.
+Early leads showed fewer seats for Modi's governing Bharatiya Janata Party than expected.
+BJP is part of the National Democratic Alliance, whose parties were leading in 283 constituencies according to an early count.
+The Congress party is part of the INDIA alliance, which was leading in 232 constituencies.

+A total of 272 seats are needed for a majority in parliament.

 Nearly 970 million people — more than 10% of the world’s population — were eligible to vote and turnout averaged 66%, according to official data.
 The tallying at counting centers in 543 constituencies could stretch well into the evening before final results are announced, though substantial leads are likely to emerge earlier.